US Dollar Index Price Analysis: Correction lower could test the mid-98.00s

-- The rally in DXY run out of some steam above the 99.00 mark.
+- The rally in DXY run out of some steam near the 99.20 level.

-- There is scope for the downside to extend to the 98.54 level.

-DXY is shedding some ground after reaching fresh yearly peaks in the proximity of 99.20 earlier on Friday.
+DXY is losing some momentum after being rejected once again from YTD peaks near 99.20 earlier in the session.

-The current overbought levels in the dollar coupled with the strong rally carry the potential to spark a correction lower to, initially, the November 2019 top at 98.54 in the near-term.
+The current overbought levels in the dollar coupled with the better mood in the riskier assets could motivate the index to extend the corrective downside to, initially, the November 2019 top at 98.54 in the near-term.

 DXY daily chart